What are the Benefits of HIIT Training and Workouts?

 One of the most important things when looking to improve your health and fitness is ensuring you can sustain any changes you make.
 Studies have found that people are more likely to enjoy and continue with a HIIT workout program, compared to continuous moderate energy training styles.
 And it’s easy to see why: HIIT is a flexible and effective workout with tonnes of benefits, which can be completed in a short amount of time.
 It almost sounds too good to be true!

 There are benefits to all forms of exercises; where possible, including a range of different training styles in your weekly workout routines will have the most impact on your health.
 Adding in a weekly HIIT session will provide a huge number of benefits to your health and wellbeing without the need to sacrifice huge amounts of time.
-For more fitness inspiration, check out the Workout Exercises and Routines section of our blog.
-Are you ready to get started on your fitness journey?
-Then find a gym near you and get started today.
+You can also increase the challenge and the benefits from your workout by adding weights such as dumbbells, kettlebells or barbells - learn more with our HIIT workouts with weights guide.